 Proving Negligence After a Truck Accident

 The civil courts in the United States have a standard for proving whether or not a driver was negligent.
 You need to establish that the truck driver:

 - Breached that duty of care, and was therefore negligent

 - That breach of duty caused your injuries

 - You suffered harms and losses as a result

-It can be difficult to prove who is truly responsible for a truck accident.
-Although the truck driver may have done something to cause the accident, that does not mean they are wholly responsible.
-Even though they were behind the wheel, others could potentially be at fault for your injuries, including the trucking company they work for.
+Commercial truck negligence can be difficult to prove because multiple parties could all play a role in the accident.
+Even though the truck driver was the one behind the wheel, others could potentially be at fault for your injuries, including the trucking company they work for.